wessenstam/stageworkshop/README.md

 ## Available Workshops ##

-1. Calm Introduction Workshop (AOS/AHV 5.6)
+1. Calm Introduction Workshop (AOS/AHV 5.5+)
 2. Citrix Desktop on AHV Workshop (AOS/AHV 5.6)

 ## HPoC Cluster Reservation ##

-Make your new https://rx.corp.nutanix.com:8443/ reservation with:
+Make your new reservation on https://rx.corp.nutanix.com:8443/ with:

 - __Region:__ NX-US-West region only
 - __AOS + Hypevisor:__ proper versions for your workshop, specified above
   - Older or newer versions may not function as expected
-- __OS Images:__ *do not* add addition images (CentOS, Windows2012, etc.) to your reservation
+- __OS Images:__ *do not* specify additional images (CentOS, Windows2012, etc.) to your reservation

 ## Staging Your HPoC ##

 All clusters must be Foundationed prior to Workshop staging.

-This script should be run from a host on the corporate/lab network, such as a CentOS VM running on an HPOC cluster or your laptop with VPN access.
+This script should be run from a host on the corporate/lab network, such as a CentOS VM running on an HPoC cluster or your laptop with VPN access.
 Execute the following:

     git clone https://github.com/nutanixworkshops/stageworkshop.git